dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/analysis-approach.md

 A: The legal aspects of requirements
 B: Relationships among different requirements and models
 C: Financial implications of requirements
-D: Training needs for project stakeholders
+D: Training needs for project stakeholders regarding requirements
 Answer: B
 Explanation: The Requirements Architecture component is crucial as it outlines how different requirements and models relate to each other, aiding in modeling elaboration and understanding the interdependencies.

 Question: When would new models typically be added to the Analysis Approach?
 A: Only at the project outset
-B: When budget increases allow for it
+B: When budget increases allow for it during the project
 C: As analysis progresses and new needs are identified
-D: After project completion, during retrospectives
+D: After project completion, during retrospectives and lessons learned
 Answer: C
 Explanation: The Analysis Approach is revised to include new models as the analysis progresses and the need for new types of models emerges, reflecting the evolving nature of the project.
 ```